Taco Nazo: Menu

 The restaurant mainly offers fish tacos with a multitude of fillings, with different types of fish and meat available.
 They are of the Baja style; the chain claims it is the style's pioneer.
 Fish burritos and ceviches are also sold.
 Tortas, bowls, nachos, quesadillas, and tostadas are the other main options.
 Sides include refried beans, salsa, guacamole, cheese, and shrimp.
 Catering is offered.

 Locations

 Taco Nazo has five locations, all in Southern California.
-They are in Bellflower, La Puente, South El Monte, La Habra, and Walnut.
+They are in Bellflower, La Puente, South El Monte, La Habra, Walnut, and Santa Ana.
 Catering is also offered.